scriptella/scriptella-etl/samples/primes/readme.txt

-This example demonstrates a combined usage of Velocity, Janino and SQL.
+This example demonstrates a combined usage of Velocity, Janino, CSV driver and SQL.

 Janino is used to generate prime numbers and to produce a virtual rowset for exporting into a database.

-Velocity is used to produce the report based on a SQL query.
+Velocity is used to produce HTML report based on a SQL query.

+CSV Driver produces CSV file with prime numbers.

 Script configuration is specified in script.properties file.